 Awesome Internal Storage

-Another nice touch about the Hubba Hubba tent is the internal storage.
-On each side of the tent, there is one mesh pocket where you can store personal items.
-In addition to this, the Hubba Hubba tent has two large side pouches where you can store your hiking gears without blocking the door access.
+Another nice touch about the Hubba Hubba is the internal storage.
+On each side of this one, there is one mesh pocket where you can store personal items.
+In addition to this, the Hubba Hubba has two large side pouches where you can store your hiking gears without blocking the door access.

 Two large personal entrances

 The large interior space makes it one of the best livable designs.
-What is more with this Hubba Hubba backpacking tent is the 2 large personal entrance with built-in gutters and cross-ventilating rainfly which ensures you can go in and out at night without climbing over your partner.
+What is more with this is the 2 large personal entrance with built-in gutters and cross-ventilating rainfly which ensures you can go in and out at night without climbing over your partner.

 Easy to Set Up